transientskp/imaging/README.rst

       imaging.

    #.
 A temporary, "dirty" image is constructed using `awimager` (LOFAR
-      imaging repository) and used to calculate the threshold to be used for cleaning the final image.
+      imaging repository trunk) and used to calculate the threshold to be used for cleaning the final image.

    #.
 A "mask" is constructed, based on the contents of the appropriate
       skymodel, using the `msss_mask.py` script included in this repository.

    #.
-The final image is constructed using `awimager`.
+The final image is constructed using `awimager` (from LOFAR repository
+      branch `LOFAR-Task3482-imager`).

    #.
 Required metadata is added to the outpit image using `addImagingInfo`
       from the LOFAR imaging repository.